 - 1. The probable cause for making the stop or checking the tag; - 2.
 Why the officer believes the tag is counterfeit or falsified; - 3.
 Vehicle make, model, and vehicle identification number (VIN); - 4.
-Reference to any statements the defendant voluntarily makes or any statements he makes after being Mirandized (that shows knowledge of the alteration); - 5.
-Information printed or written on the drive out tag regarding the dealer who issued it, the type of vehicle it was issued to, who it was issued to, and date of expiration; - 6.
-Disposition of the evidence. (i.e., both the drive out tag and the Rights Waiver Form should be tagged in the property room)
+Reference to any statements the defendant voluntarily makes or any statements he makes after being vehicle it was issued to, who it was issued to, and date of expiration;